act65/masters-thesis/deliverables/thesis/mdps/search-spaces.md

 Search through models while trying to find one that yields similar returns to the oracle when playing the same policy.

-(note this one is different to the others. as we dont assume we know the model)
+(note this one is different to the others. as we dont assume we know the model) Related to Thompson sampling?!?

+Model iteration.
+Model invariant transforms.
+Pick a policy.
+Falsify it, and this falsify all models that yield the same optimal policy.

 ***